 Why is the Golden Triangle the top UK warehouse solar market?

 Three reasons compound: building scale (mostly 200,000–800,000 sqft modern clear-span PV-ready), customer pressure (FTSE 100 retail customer Scope 3 mandates flow through fastest here), and DNO grid capacity (Western Power Distribution has stronger network than UK Power Networks or SSEN).
-We have completed 25+ installs since 2020 with 5–6 year typical paybacks.
+Typical paybacks in the corridor run 5–6 years.

 Which DNO covers the Golden Triangle and how long does G99 take?